salman-ahmad/kard-test/README.md

 **Can I leave comments in code?** - Leaving comments to express your logic or your thoughts is great!.

 **I couldn't complete everything in the alotted time, what do I do?** - Submit what you can.
 We don't expect a flawless system given the time constraints, we expect to see how you think.

-**What if I have questions that aren't answered?** - Please contact one of the team members via email.